1982 Houston Astros season

 The 1982 Houston Astros season was the 21st season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 18th as the Astros, 21st in the National League (NL), 14th in the NL West division, and 18th at The Astrodome.
-The Astros entered the season with an overall record of 61–49 for third-best in the division.
-As a response to the players' strike, they qualified for the second-half division title after a one-time format with a split regular season and modified playoffs was introduced.
-In the National League Division Series (NLDS), Houston faced the first-half division-champion Los Angeles Dodgers, but were defeated prior to the Dodgers winning the World Series.
+The Astros entered the season as second-half division champions, ended in defeat to the Los Angeles Dodgers in the National League Division Series (NLDS), the eventual World Series champions.

 On April 6, Nolan Ryan made his first Opening Day start for Houston, who hosted the St. Louis Cardinals but were defeated, 14–3.
+On July 7, Don Sutton earned his 250th career victory, while, twenty days later, Ryan earned the 200th of his career.

 First baseman Ray Knight represented the Astros at the MLB All-Star Game and played for the National League, his second career selection.

 The Astros concluded the season with a 77–85 record, in fifth place and 12 games behind the division-champion Atlanta Braves.